J. J. Barea: 2006–09: early years

-2009–11: First championship
+2009–11: first championship

 In the 2009–10 season, Barea again played an important role off the bench for the Mavericks.
 Over 78 games (with 18 starts), he averaged 7.6 points, 1.9 rebounds, and 3.3 assists in 19.8 minutes per game.
 He scored a season-high 23 points twice during the season and played in all six of the Mavericks' playoff games, where they once again fell to the San Antonio Spurs in the first round.

 In June 2010, the Mavericks exercised their $1.8 million 2010–11 team option on Barea's contract.

 In 2010–11, Barea played a career-high 81 regular season games, averaging 9.5 points, 2.0 rebounds, and 3.9 assists in 20.6 minutes per contest.
 On January 1, 2011, he scored a then career-high 29 points in an 87–99 loss to the Milwaukee Bucks.

 In the second round of the 2011 playoffs, the Mavericks faced off against the defending champions, the Los Angeles Lakers.
 During the second game of the series, Barea converted 12 points coming off the bench to lead a fourth-quarter rally that secured the 93–81 win for Dallas.
-With the game already decided and 24 seconds remaining, Barea was clotheslined by Lakers' forward Ron Artest/Metta World Piece for which Artest was subsequently suspended.
+With the game already decided and 24 seconds remaining, Barea was clotheslined by Lakers' Center Andrew Bynum for which Bynum was subsequently suspended.
 After the game, the Lakers praised Barea's performance with Phil Jackson even comparing him to star point guard Chris Paul, while Kobe Bryant went on record saying that "Barea kicked our asses".